What You Own (Assets)

 Many individuals focus solely on their income, but wealth is built by retaining that income in the form of assets.
 Here is why you should calculate your net worth every 6-12 months:

-- Retirement Alignment: Your net worth provides the base for your Retirement Planning.
+- Retirement Alignment: Your net worth provides the base for your long-term Retirement planning.

-- Investment Strategy: It helps you see if your wealth is overly concentrated in one area (like real estate) or if you need more liquid SIP investments.
+- Investment Strategy: It helps you see if your wealth is overly concentrated in one area or if you need more liquid SIP investments.

 How to Increase Your Net Worth